kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Feature and Target Separation

-Isolate the target column.
+Isolate the target column
-Select relevant features.
+Select relevant features
 Avoid leakage

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.